przmv/interactive-cli-prompts/post.md

 ## How to implement password input prompt

-Password prompts are similar to text input prompts but we need to hide what the user is typing:
+Password prompts are similar to text input prompts, except the user's typed input should be hidden:

 ```go
 package main